Notes on the XXII Olympiad Moscow – 1980 (Moscow and Me addendum one)

 (Modern Olympic boycotts weren’t a new idea.
 Recall that 22 African countries boycotted the 1976 Montreal Games and, of course, four years after the Moscow Games the USSR would lead a 15 nation boycott of the Los Angeles Games in 1984.
 In this instance not all the Western allies joined the Americans – most notably Great Britain, Sweden, Belgium, France, Italy, the Netherlands, and Switzerland.
 The latter five registered their protest by choosing not to participate in the opening ceremony.
 A few other countries also modified their participation in some way.)

-And so do the Games
+And so do the Games.

 With the vote to decide the host city happening barely two years after the massacre of Israeli athletes in Munich, Los Angeles and Moscow were the only two cities to submit a bid to host the Games.
-Moscow won the vote 39-20 (with two abstentions) marking the first time the Olympics would be held in a socialist country.
+Moscow won the vote 39-20 (with two abstentions) marking the first time the Summer Olympics would be held in a socialist country.

 Moscow chose Misha the bear as its mascot for the Games